wolfspyre/puppet-eucalyptus/README.md

 The **eucalyptus::nc::install** class is responsible for installing the `eucalyptus-nc` package, and enabling the `eucalyptus-nc` service.

 The **eucalyptus::nc::reg** class is responsible for realizing the `eucalyptus_config` resource. exporting an exec resource by which nodes can register the nc component.
 It runs `/usr/sbin/euca_conf` with the necessary flags to register the node, unless the *$host* resource is found in `/etc/eucalyptus/eucalyptus.conf`

+The **eucalyptus::ntp** class is responsible for the enablement and configuration of ntp.
+It is of arguable benefit, and should likely be deprecated in favor of a dependency on a separate module.

+-	It installs the `ntp` package
+-	it manages the `/etc/ntp.conf` file
+-	it enables the `ntp` service

 The **eucalyptus::repo** class controls the eucalyptus repos.
 It can be tuned to not manage any yum repos if your setup is managing them elsewhere.